mrlacey/UwpDesignTimeData/README.md

 Do this:

 1. `Install-Package UwpDesignTimeData`
-2. Then, do things like this in your XAML: `dt:DesignTime:Text="Only shown in designer."`
+2. Then, do things like this in your XAML: `dt:DesignTime.Text="Only shown in designer."`

 Then you can see behavior like this: